ci-lab-cz/crem-ml/README.md

 Create a config file.
 For quick-start template *config.yml* with default parameters can be used User needs to enter only task-specific parameters, i.e. working directory, model paths, in case of using desirability for selection -  desirability strings
 (instructons how to create a string - see *Config file structure and description of input  parameters.*) etc.
-Example configs for some tasks are provided as well in examples folder.
+Example configs for  several use-cases are provided as well in 'examples/' folder, together with all the input data to run those cases.

+`example_crem_ml.ipynb` contains an example of optimization and analysis of results.

 Activate conda environment: